Le0xFF/VoidLinuxInstaller/README.md

 In order to boot the system, the encrypted partition have to be unlocked and the right GRUB configuration file must be loaded.

-### GRUB2 standard keyboard layout

-If a custom keyboard layout was **not** choosen, the following commands must be put in GRUB2 shell:
+This can be done with the following commands, regardless of whether a custom keyboard layout in GRUB was set or not:

 ``` bash
 # unlock all the encrypted partitions